-- Estimated New Cases in 2014 70,800
+Estimated New Cases in 2023 80,550

-- Estimated Deaths in 2014 18,990
+Estimated Deaths in 2023 20,180

-Number of New Cases and Deaths per 100,000: The number of new cases of non-Hodgkin lymphoma was 19.7 per 100,000 men and women per year.
-The number of deaths was 6.4 per 100,000 men and women per year.
-These rates are age-adjusted and based on 2007-2011 cases and 2006-2010 deaths.
+Rate of New Cases and Deaths per 100,000: The rate of new cases of non-Hodgkin lymphoma was 18.7 per 100,000 men and women per year.
+The death rate was 5.1 per 100,000 men and women per year.
+These rates are age-adjusted and based on 2016–2020 cases and deaths.

-Lifetime Risk of Developing Cancer: Approximately 2.1 percent of men and women will be diagnosed with non-Hodgkin lymphoma at some point during their lifetime, based on 2008-2010 data.
+Lifetime Risk of Developing Cancer: Approximately 2.1 percent of men and women will be diagnosed with non-Hodgkin lymphoma at some point during their lifetime, based on 2017–2019 data.

 How Many People Survive 5 Years Or More after Being Diagnosed with Non-Hodgkin Lymphoma?

-Relative survival statistics compare the survival of patients diagnosed with cancer with the survival of people in the general population who are the same age, race, and sex and who have not been diagnosed with cancer.
+Relative survival is an estimate of the percentage of patients who would be expected to survive the effects of their cancer.
+It excludes the risk of dying from other causes.
 Because survival statistics are based on large groups of people, they cannot be used to predict exactly what will happen to an individual patient.
 No two patients are entirely alike, and treatment and responses to treatment can vary greatly.

 Survival by Stage

-Confined to Primary Site
+Confined to Single Region

-SEER 18 2004-2010, All Races, Both Sexes by SEER Summary Stage 2000
+SEER 17 2013–2019, All Races, Both Sexes by Ann Arbor Stage.

 New Cases and Deaths